Search

 Retail heat maps can help understand the functionality of the stores and identify customer behavior in them.
 But what is a heat map?
 In simple terms, a heat map is just a technical way of saying a shaded matrix where single values in a matrix are displayed as colors.

 Retail heat map technology leverages real-time imaging to detect movements and allocate colors related to traffic volume to each floor area.
-For example, retailers such as Sephora, Samsonite, and ATU Duty-Free leverage heat maps in their stores to understand the activities of their customers, test new merchandising strategies, and experiment with layouts.
+For example, retailers such as Sephora, Samsonite, and ATU Duty-Free leverage heat maps in their stores to understand the activities of their customers, test new merchandising strategies, and experiment with store layouts.
 With so many retail companies now using this technology and a broad range of functions in retail, it’s easy to understand why this technology has gained so much industry attention these days.

 2. Cashierless Stores